Sorrowland

-Sorrowland is a 2021 gothic science-fiction novel by American writer Rivers Solomon.
+Sorrowland is a 2021 gothic science fiction novel by American writer Rivers Solomon.

 Plot

 Vern Riley grows up in the Blessed Gardens of Cain, a Black separatist cult.
 At the Blessed Gardens, or Cainland, she is forced to marry the cult’s leader, Reverend Sherman.
 Members of Cainland frequently experience “hauntings”; Vern believes that Sherman is drugging the congregation.
+Vernon is an intersex woman.

 Vern escapes and gives birth to twins in the woods.
 During this time, she develops increased strength and healing abilities, as well as a bony tumor on her back.
 Despite being away from Cainland, she experiences continued hauntings.
 She is stalked by a figure called “the fiend”.
 Vern meets a biker named Ollie and begins a relationship with her.
 Vern learns that Ollie is the fiend, attacks her, and leaves her for dead.
 Vern decides to leave the woods and track down Lucy, a childhood friend who was also able to escape Cainland.

-Vern and her children meet Bridget, Lucy’s aunt, as well as Gogo, an EMT.
+Vern and her children meet Bridget, Lucy’s aunt, as well as Gogo, a trans woman who works as an EMT.
 Vern realizes that the hauntings are actually fragments of other people’s memories rather than drug-induced hallucinations.
 Gogo discovers that Vern’s symptoms are caused by a newly discovered fungal infection.
 They theorize that the Cainland cult is a psyop designed to research the fungus and its effects on humans.
 Vern begins a relationship with Gogo.
 Vern sees a haunting of Reverend Sherman, who states he has been dead for three months.
 He tells Vern that the fungus absorbs the memories of the infected dead, creating the hauntings.

 Ollie, who survived Vern’s attack, breaks into Bridget’s house.
 She uses Queen, a woman infected by the fungus, as a weapon.
 After a brief escape, Gogo is shot and Vern is captured.
 Ollie reveals that the government has been using Cainland to try to develop supersoldiers, which is difficult because most infected humans do not gain the superhuman strength of Queen and Ollie.
 Vern rips out Ollie’s throat, killing her.
 Distraught over Ollie’s death, Queen dies by suicide.
 Vern uses her fungal powers to heal Gogo.
 They rush to Cainland, but find that the government has killed everyone in a coverup.
 Vern uses her fungal powers to resurrect the dead.